mathdugre/grade_plot/README.md

 About grade plot
 ================
-Plot the grade distribution of your class for a given semester at Concordia University.
+Plot the grade distribution of your classes for a given semester at Concordia University.

 Requirements
 ============